Happy Camp system resiliency

 • The Happy Camp Indian Creek project will replace 20 miles of bare conductor with spacer cable and replace 500 wooden poles with steel poles.
 The project will also rebuild 12 miles of transmission line to enhance safety and reliability.

-• The Scott Bar project is replacing 60 miles of bare conductor with tree wire and will replace 1,500 wooden poles with fiberglass or steel poles.
-The project will also upgrade 4 miles of transmission line and 2 miles of power line will be buried underground.
+• The Scott Bar project has replaced 60 miles of bare conductor with tree wire and replaced 1,500 wooden poles with fiberglass or steel poles.
+The project also upgraded 4 miles of transmission line and buried 2 miles of power line underground.

 • Pacific Power is working closely with Siskiyou County, the California Department of Transportation, the U.S. Bureau of Land Management, the U.S. Army Corp of Engineers, the U.S. Fish and Wildlife Service and the U.S. Forest Service on these projects.